cookiejar/cookietemple/.github/ISSUE_TEMPLATE/new_template.md

 ---
 name: New template
 about: Suggest a new template for cookietemple
-title: 'New template'
+title: "New template"
-labels: 'new template'
+labels: "new template"
-assignees: ''
+assignees: ""
 ---

 **Proposed Template**